 SEE YOU ON THE MAT!

-I provide all the mats and props for my classes but you are also welcome to use your own.
+We provide all the mats and props for our classes but you are also welcome to use your own.
 It’s best to wear comfortable clothing and you don’t need footwear as yoga is done with bare feet.
-It’s nice to have warm clothing to keep you snug, though I also provide blankets.
+It’s nice to have warm clothing to keep you snug, although we also provide blankets.

-Restorative Yoga classes are available with private tuition so that I can work with you on an individual level at a time and in a place that suits you.
-Restorative yoga is also part of my Yoga for Stress and An Evening to Restore & Recharge workshops and on my Retreats.
+Restorative Yoga classes are available with private tuition so that we can work with you on an individual level at a time and in a place that suits you.
+Restorative yoga is also part of our Yoga for Stress and An Evening to Restore & Recharge workshops and on our Retreats.

 Contact us to learn more.